AllenInstitute/AllenSDK/doc_template/visual_behavior_optical_physiology.rst

 Every 2-photon imaging session was carefully evaluated for a variety of quality control criteria to ensure that the final dataset is of the highest quality possible.
-Sessions or imaging planes that do not meet our criteria are excluded from the dataset in this release.
+Sessions or imaging planes that do not meet our criteria are excluded from the released dataset.
 These are a few of the key aspects of the data that are evaluated:

 - intensity drift